-- (7) Overtime Category 20 (or other assigned number).
-The overtime rate for employees in a flextime program shall be based on the pay grade of the participants. - (8) Overtime Category 37.
-Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 17 may receive cash at straight time rates for all hours worked in excess of eight (8) in any workday or forty (40) in any work week or eighty (80) in a two (2) work week period.
+- (6) Overtime Category 20 (or other assigned number).
+The overtime rate for employees in a flextime program shall be based on the pay grade of the participants. - (7) Overtime Category 38.
+Solely at management's discretion, employees in classes otherwise assigned to Overtime Category 18 may be eligible to receive discretionary cash payments for overtime hours worked.